2011 NBA playoffs: Western Conference

 The San Antonio Spurs entered their fourteenth consecutive postseason.
 They also entered as the top seed in the Western Conference for the first time since 2006, in addition to entering the postseason with 50+ regular season wins for the twelfth consecutive season.

-The two time defending champions, the Los Angeles Lakers entered their sixth consecutive postseason.
+The two-time defending champions, the Los Angeles Lakers entered their sixth consecutive postseason.
 However, this would be their first since 2007 without posting the top seed in the Western Conference.

 The Dallas Mavericks entered their eleventh consecutive postseason, and their eleventh straight appearance having won 50+ games in the regular season.

 The Oklahoma City Thunder entered the playoffs with their first Northwest Division title under this incarnation.

+The Denver Nuggets entered their eighth consecutive postseason and their first since 1995 without Carmelo Anthony on the roster.

 The Portland Trail Blazers entered their third consecutive postseason.

 The New Orleans Hornets also returned to the playoffs for the third time in four seasons.
 However, this was also their final postseason appearance before the franchise was renamed the Pelicans before the 2013–14 season.
 They lost in the first round to the Los Angeles Lakers in six games, and would not return to the playoffs until 2015.

 The Memphis Grizzlies also made the playoffs for the first time since 2006.
 Unlike their previous three appearances, in which they were swept in the first round, The Grizzlies broke their trend by winning Game 1 of their series against the Spurs, their first playoff win in franchise history.

-The Phoenix Suns, despite a run to the Western Conference Finals last postseason, missed the playoffs for the second time in three seasons.
-This would also mark the start of a ten season postseason drought for the Suns.
+The Phoenix Suns, despite a run to the Western Conference finals last postseason, missed the playoffs for the second time in three seasons.
+This would also mark the start of a ten-season postseason drought for the Suns.

 The Utah Jazz missed the playoffs for the first time since 2006.

 Eastern Conference

 The Chicago Bulls achieved several "firsts" since 1998: the East's best record, a Central Division title, and over 60 victories.
 They also clinched the NBA's best record for the first time since 1997, guaranteeing home-court advantage throughout the playoffs.

 The Miami Heat entered their third consecutive postseason, and their first in the Big 3 era of Dwyane Wade, LeBron James, and Chris Bosh.
 They would also open the playoffs at home for the first time since 2006.
-Their in-state rivals, the Orlando Magic, entered their fifth consecutive postseason.
+Their in–state rivals, the Orlando Magic, entered their fifth consecutive postseason.
 In addition, for the first time, both franchises would open their playoff runs at home.

 The New York Knicks made the playoffs for the first time since 2004, but this was their first playoff appearance as an above-.500 team since 2001.
 However, they were swept by the Boston Celtics in the first round.

 The Philadelphia 76ers appeared for the third time in four seasons.
 However, they lost in the first round to the Miami Heat.

 The Indiana Pacers made the playoffs for the first time since 2006, despite posting a sub .500 record.
 However, they lost to the Chicago Bulls in the first round.